Saturday, August 31, 2013

 Hero:

-Jack Ruxton, TV repair man and owner of a small electronics shop.
+Jack Ruxton, a TV repairman and the owner of a small electronics shop.

 Location:

 Miami.
-But it doesn't really play any significant role except for one occasion when our hero is in the water and gets concerned about the alligators.
+However, it doesn't play a significant role except on one occasion when our hero is in the water and becomes concerned about the alligators.

 Dames:

-Shirley Angela, confused and horny combination of femme fatale and damsel in distress.
-Her neighbor Mayda Lamphier (nervous type, and loud).
-Jack's neurotic ex-girlfriend Grace.
+Shirley Angela, a confused and horny combination of femme fatale and damsel in distress.
+Her neighbour, Mayda Lamphier (nervous type, and loud).
+Jack's neurotic ex-girlfriend, Grace.

 Blackouts